influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### queueDepth

-* The total number of segments in the Hinted Handoff queue.
+* The total number of segments in the hinted handoff queue.
 The HH queue is a sequence of 10MB "segment" files.
 * This is a coarse-grained statistic that roughly represents the amount of data queued for a remote node.
 * The `queueDepth` values can give you a sense of when a queue is growing or shrinking.
 * Data type: integer